Want to Write for the AHA?

 Columnists will select and write about themes of their choosing.
 You should be able to write two related columns on your chosen theme, which must be relevant to the work you do as a historian, be it research, teaching, public engagement, or something else.
 Although we are open to all themes, proposals may engage such ideas as:

 - Op-eds are crucial in getting historical perspectives to larger audiences.
 Based on the expertise you’ve developed, what kind of contextual analysis or viewpoint could you provide on a current political, social, or cultural issue in an op-ed?

 - Public history is another way historians can reach a wide audience.
 If you have participated in community-engagement efforts or worked in spaces like museums, historic sites, or heritage institutions, how did this work help you think about what it means to be a historian?

-- Teaching is one of the most important skills a historian has to develop, whether in the classroom or in public venues, but it’s often underexamined in graduate education.
+- Teaching is one of the most important skills a historian has to develop, whether in the classroom or in public venues, but it’s often mystified and left underexamined in graduate education.
 As a teacher, how have you learned to tackle difficult subjects and conversations, and how has teaching helped you think differently about research and the work you do as a historian?

 Questions?
 Contact Laura Ansley at firstname.lastname@example.org.